JundMaster/DJD1FantasticBeasts/FantasticGDD/gdd.md

 All of this has, as main goal, saving the creatures that have been captured.
-Throughout the gameplay, the player will have to use Newt's swooping evil to get to new positions and find collectibles, that will reveal some information about the beasts and the universe around them.
+Throughout the gameplay, the player will have to use Newt's swooping evil to get to new positions and find collectible Nifflers.

 ## Setting